Denmark Copenhagen

 8. There’s always a party somewhere

-Danes like to party and drink alcohol (perhaps too much!) and the nightlife scene in Copenhagen is buzzing.
+Danes like to party and drink alcohol (perhaps too much!), and the nightlife scene in Copenhagen is bustling.

-You can find both trendy bars and fashionable nightclubs.
+You can find both trendy bars, fashionable nightclubs and unpretentious pubs.

 The Meat Packing District is one of the coolest places to go out – especially if you don’t mind paying a bit more for fancy cocktails.